Relevant Laws

 Unlawful acts include, but are not limited to:

-• Discriminating in terms, conditions, services or privileges
+- Discriminating in terms of conditions, services, or privileges

-• If you are disabled, refusing to permit you to make changes in your home to suit your disability
+- If you are disabled, it refuses to permit you to make changes in your home to suit your disability

 If you are in a protected class and want to request a reasonable accommodation to make housing accessible to you, North Penn Legal Services offers educational resources you can use to formulate that request.
-They also offer a detailed chapter on the law, how to pursue remedies, and time limitations on making a complaint.
+They also provide a detailed chapter on the law, including information on how to pursue remedies and the time limitations for filing a complaint.

-If you feel you've been discriminated against, talk to a lawyer.
-To take action on your own, fair housing complaints can be filed online with the appropriate federal, state, or local agency.
+If you believe you've been discriminated against, consult a lawyer.
+To take action on your own, you can file a fair housing complaint online with the appropriate federal, state, or local agency.

 Warranty of Habitability

-The good news: Pennsylvania implies a warranty of habitability into every residential lease contract.
+The good news is that Pennsylvania implies a warranty of habitability into every residential lease contract.

-The bad news: It is a pretty limited warranty.
-Landlords are required to keep the property in a safe, sanitary and livable condition.
-Only serious issues like the absence of a working toilet or inadequate heat in the winter are covered.
+The bad news: It comes with a reasonably limited warranty.
+Landlords are required to keep the property in a safe, sanitary, and livable condition.
+Only serious issues, such as the absence of a working toilet or inadequate heating in the winter, are covered.

 What you can do:

-1. First, notify the landlord of the condition in writing.
+1. First, could you notify the landlord of the condition in writing?

-2. Second, give the landlord reasonable time to fix the problem. ' Reasonable' is not well-defined, but is connected to the seriousness and immediacy of the defect.
-For example, a hole in the roof in a dry week in the summer doesn't have to be addressed as quickly as a hole in the roof in the middle of a snowstorm.
+2. Second, give the landlord a reasonable time to fix the problem. ' Reasonable' is not well-defined, but is connected to the seriousness and immediacy of the defect.
+For example, a hole in the roof during a dry week in the summer doesn't have to be addressed as quickly as a hole in the roof during a snowstorm.

-If the problem is still not repaired, you have several options.
-These options are only available if you can show that the defect created a serious, unsafe condition, the landlord was provided with written notice of the condition, and the landlord did not repair the condition within a reasonable period of time.
+If the problem remains unresolved, you have several options.
+These options are only available if you can demonstrate that the defect created a serious, unsafe condition, the landlord was given written notice of the condition, and the landlord failed to repair the condition within a reasonable period of time.

 1. 'Repair and deduct'.
 You can repair the condition and deduct the cost from your rent.

 2. Terminate the lease.
-If you choose this option you must give notice to the landlord and completely move out of the apartment.
+If you choose this option, you must provide notice to the landlord and vacate the apartment completely.

 3. Damages.
 You can file a lawsuit and request damages you incurred as a result of the uninhabitable property.
-This suit can be in addition to repairing it yourself or ending the lease, or as its own remedy.
+This suit can be in addition to repairing it yourself, ending the lease, or as its own remedy.

 4. Specific performance.
-The tenant can ask the court to force the landlord to make the necessary repairs.
+The tenant can request that the court order the landlord to make the necessary repairs.
 This is an unusual remedy, but available if nothing else is adequate.

 Hint: These remedies can be risky!
-If an apartment is uninhabitable, there is usually a fire, safety or housing code that is being violated.
-Contacting the appropriate municipal agency can help you determine whether the property is really uninhabitable, and can help get the problem fixed more quickly.
-For the appropriate municipal agency, go to the Centre Region Code Agency website.
+If an apartment is uninhabitable, there is usually a fire, safety, or housing code that is being violated.
+I'm reaching out to the relevant municipal agency to assist you in determining whether the property is truly uninhabitable and to help resolve the issue more quickly.
+For the proper municipal agency, you can visit the Centre Region Council of Governments website.

 Quiet Enjoyment

-The good news: Pennsylvania also implies a covenant of quiet enjoyment into every residential lease contract.
+The good news is that Pennsylvania also implies a covenant of quiet enjoyment into every residential lease contract.

 The bad news: It doesn't mean exactly what it sounds like it means.